-Direct access - The person will turn the pages and point to the relevant pictures, letters, numbers and words in this boards.
+Direct access - The person will turn the pages and point to the relevant pictures in these boards.
 Supported, direct access - You turn the pages and the person points to the relevant pictures, letters, numbers and words in these boards.

 Indirect access